joefaver/protein-tertiary-structure/README.md

 ## Getting Started

+For a correct visualization of HTML code, you can view online at [Jupyter nbviewer: Physicochemical Properties of Protein Tertiary Structures](http://nbviewer.jupyter.org/github/joefavergel/Physicochemical_Properties_of_Protein_Tertiary_Structures/blob/master/RMSD-ProteinTertiaryStructures.ipynb)

-You can acsees to [Physicochemical Properties of Protein Tertiary Structures Data Set](https://archive.ics.uci.edu/ml/datasets/Physicochemical+Properties+of+Protein+Tertiary+Structure) at [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
+You can acsees to [Physicochemical Properties of Protein Tertiary Structure Data Set](https://archive.ics.uci.edu/ml/datasets/Physicochemical+Properties+of+Protein+Tertiary+Structure) at [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).

 ### Prerequisites

-You can install all dependency packages for this Jupyter notebook with:
+You can install all dependency packages for this Jupyter notebook executing in your bash:

 ```
 $ pip3 install -r requirements.txt